punkason/Mars-Rover-Kata/README.md

 You will be exploring a Mars Rover Kata System.

 ## Assumption
-1. The Plateau is a rectangular grid.
+- The Plateau is a rectangular grid.

-2. Rovers move sequentially.
+- Rovers move sequentially.
+- If any collision, the condition of rover that is being hit is normal.

 ## Key Features